dannystaple/dannystaple.github.io/_posts/2013-03-08-programming-rant.md

 # Who am I to complain?

 I am computer programmer professionally, and have been for over a decade.
 I've been working professionally with Python solidly for about 5 years, and with other languages and tools since 2000.
 I studied Applied Computing and AI at uni, and I've been coding since I was 8 with the Commodore 64 and a speccie.
 I preferred the 64 - superior graphics, but I hated its BASIC variant.
-As a kid I'd always wanted the beeb BASIC variant, with the 64's sprite system.
+As a kid I'd always wanted the Beeb (BBC Micro) BASIC variant, with the 64's sprite system.
 I loved the Amiga's.

 I liked embedding assembly in BASIC and into C, until in about 1998 I released how unmaintainable that makes stuff, and that probably it belongs to driver code and gaming inner loops.
 Although C will normally do.
+After that - I generally disliked the practice.

 I've professionally written console games, database apps, web sites/web apps, Set top box apps.
 I've unprofessionally programmed phones, microcontrollers (more AVR/Arduino than PIC) on robots, games, web apps and scratched itches with code.